 Campobasso or Canada Town Battlefield Tour

-On 11 October they decided that the I Brigade had to capture Campobasso passing through Jelsi.
-After Jelsi they divided the forces in two: the first group following the Highway , the second just running on the surrounding hills toward Vinchiaturo.
-The 48th Highlander on the 11th advanced toward Campobasso, but the Germans tried to delay them.
-At the end at 5.30 on 12nd October the Royal Canadian Regiment entered bloodless the town of Campobasso, even if the Germans reported to their high Command ‘a hard battle’.
+On October 11th, it was decided that the I Brigade would capture Campobasso by advancing through Jelsi.
+After passing Jelsi, the forces split into two groups: one followed the highway, while the other moved through the surrounding hills toward Vinchiaturo.
+The 48th Highlanders advanced toward Campobasso on the 11th, but the Germans attempted to delay their progress.
+Finally, at 5:30 a.m. on October 12th, the Royal Canadian Regiment entered Campobasso without resistance, although the Germans reported to their high command that the battle had been hard-fought.

 Members of The Cape Breton Highlanders baseball team at the Snow Haven rest camp, Fornelli, Italy, 2 May 1944.
 (Library and Archives Canada Photo, MIKAN No. 3203934) Here